MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/introduction.rst

 for more detail on these final passes.
 The Montreal Forced Aligner can also train using deep neural networks (DNNs).

-For more technical information about the structure of the aligner, see :ref:`alignment_techniques` and :ref:`api_reference`.
+For more technical information about the structure of the aligner, see :ref:`api_reference`.

 If you run into any issues, please check the `mailing list`_ for fixes/workarounds or to post a new issue.